Endaris/panel-attack-updater/README.md

 ## releaseStreams.json

 Configure `releaseStreams.json` to decide which different release streams exist, from which source they update and how they are versioned.
+The `default` key specifies which release stream the updater should try to use in case the currently active release stream somehow has nothing available locally nor remotely.

 ```Json
 {